Salmon restoration project helps strengthen sockeye population in the Yakima Basin

 Ecology with Yakama Nation Chairman Gerald Lewis.
 Left to right: Melissa Downes (Office of the Columbia River), David Bowen (Central Region Office), Chairman Lewis, Tom Tebb (Office of the Columbia River).

 None of this was possible without the leadership of the Yakama Nation, which spent years reintroducing sockeye.
-The completion of the juvenile fish passage facility is the culmination of the Nation’s efforts and responsible stewardship of natural resources, in addition to many years of cooperation, investment, and hard work from other Integrated Plan partners.
+Completing the juvenile fish passage facility is the culmination of the Nation’s efforts and responsible stewardship of natural resources, in addition to many years of cooperation, investment, and hard work from other Integrated Plan partners.

 Celebrating progress